 For a small percentage of students, including some students with developmental disabilities, there may be advantages to distance learning, including less distraction from other students as well as less social pressure, potential ostracization, and bullying.
 In addition, some students with developmental delays are adept at technology and may learn better online than in-person.
-Still, as the reports have documented, for the overwhelming majority of students who are in special education programs, the pandemic has posed a nearly unmitigated detriment to the educational experience, both academically and socially.
-In fact, according to Dr. Eileen Costello, Chief of Ambulatory Pediatrics at Boston Medical Center, "Kids tell me in the office, I miss my friends, even kids who are quirky, for whom going to school is being around other kids, whether they're their friends or not."
-Id.; see also Marnie Eisenstadt, Think You Have It Tough?
-Special Ed Students, and Their Parents, Suffer Without School To Turn To, SYRACUSE.COM (Sept.
-17, 2020), https://www.syracuse.com/education/2020/09/think-you-have-it-tough-special-ed-students-and-their-parents-suffer-without-school-to-turn-to.html [https://perma.cc/PN72-3YMD].
+Still, as the reports have documented, for the overwhelming majority of students who are in special education programs, the pandemic has posed a nearly unmitigated detriment to the educational

-Second, individuals with developmental disabilities may require mental health treatment for a variety of conditions, including different forms of anxiety, and often have difficulty with lack of structure and changes in routine.
-Necessary mental health treatment has been severely limited under
+Second, individuals with developmental disabilities may require mental health treatment for a variety of conditions, including different forms of anxiety, and often have difficulty with lack of structure and changes in routine.9 Necessary mental health treatment has been severely limited under the COVID-19 crisis, and here too, online sessions, even if available, have